TactiFail/Metasploit-Plugins/README.md

 # Metasploit-Plugins

 A collection of Metasploit plugins I have written for various reasons.
+To use, simply download the plugin of your choice into your Metasploit's `plugins` folder (typically `/usr/share/metasploit-framework/plugins/`) and run `load $plugin` e.g. `load stats`.

 ## Overview